Michieljoris/couchapi/README.md

 I added a few more utility functions mainly to easily configure and modify security objects and design documents.

-One addition is an implemention of
+One addition is an implementation of

 	1. GET docid?conflicts=true
 	2. For each member in the _conflicts array: